zio/zio/docs/reference/service-pattern/reloadable-services.md

 ## The `ServiceReloader` Service

-Note that in the above example, we do not require to reload service manually, but we still need to manually get the reloadable service from the environment, `ZIO.service[Reloadable[Counter]]` and then we have the ability to get `Counter` service from reloadable counter service.
-This approach has some boilerplate and indirection.
-We want an approach that doesn't require `Reloadable[Counter]` from the environment, instead we would like to have an approach that requires `Counter` from the environment.
+Please note that in the previous example, there was no need for manual service reloading.
+However, we still had to manually retrieve the reloadable service from the environment using `ZIO.service[Reloadable[Counter]]` and then access the `Counter` service from the reloadable counter service.
+This approach involves some boilerplate code and indirection.
+We aim to adopt an approach that eliminates the necessity of `Reloadable[Service]` from the environment and instead directly requires the `Service` from the environment.

-`ServiceReloader` is developed to solve this problem.
-Its part of `zio-macros` package and to use that, we need to add the following line to our `build.sbt` file:
+To address this issue, the `ServiceReloader` has been developed as a solution.
+It is part of the `zio-macros` package.
+To utilize it, we need to include the following line in our `build.sbt` file:

 ```scala
 libraryDependencies ++= Seq("dev.zio" %% "zio-macros" % "<version>")
 ```

-A `ServiceReloader` is a registry of services, allowing services to be reloaded dynamically.
-We can create a reloadable version of our service by using the `reloadable` operator on `ZLayer`.
-Then just call `ServiceLoader.reload` to reload the service.
+The `ServiceReloader` serves as a registry for services, enabling dynamic reloading of services.
+By applying the `reloadable` operator on `ZLayer`, we can create a reloadable version of our service.
+Subsequently, we can simply invoke `ServiceLoader.reload` to initiate the reloading of the service.
+Let's explore the definition of the ServiceLoader trait:

 ```scala
 trait ServiceReloader {